olgnaydn/R/README.md

 # R
 Some applications about R Programmig Language

-Statistical modelling
+Statistical modelling,
-Optimization
+Optimization,
-Working with database
+Working with database...